 Where to stay: Hotel Palacio Azteca

-- Do not cram your Baja California road trip in 7 days – If time is short, this could be tempting, but you should stay away from doing it because you will miss out on so many things to do in Baja California!
-Due to the sheer size of the Peninsula and long driving distances, you are bound to miss things, if you have 7 days or less for your Baja California road trip.
+- Do not cram your road trip in 7 days – If time is short, this could be tempting, but you should stay away from doing it because you will miss out on so many things to do here!
+Due to the sheer size of the peninsula and long driving distances, you are bound to miss things, if you have 7 days or less for your road trip.

 - Stock up on water and snacks.
-Parts of Baja California are located far apart and you could be hundreds of miles from the nearest gas station.
+Parts of Baja California are far apart from each other and you could be hundreds of miles from the nearest gas station.

-- Fill up your car – When driving around Baja California, you could be on the road for a while before finding a gas station.
+- Fill up your car – When driving around Baja, you could be on the road for a while before finding a gas station.
 Always have a full tank of gas.

 - Take your time driving – Some areas of Baja California have narrow winding roads.
 To stay safe, take your time driving, and keep your high beams off if you are driving at night.

-Where to rent a car for your Baja California road trip?
+Where to rent a car for your Baja road trip?

 Most car rental companies in Cabo San Lucas are near Cabo San Lucas International Airport, and renting a car in Cabo San Lucas right after you arrive is a good idea.

 DiscoverCars is a great platform for renting cars in Cabo San Lucas, La Paz and Tijuana.
 They work with major car rental companies in Mexico and offer some of the best prices on many types of vehicles.

 You can also add a full Mexican insurance for you car rental for less than $10 per day when booking your car with DiscoverCars.